datstartup/ubuntuopenbox/lessons/m63-systemd.md

            └─890 /usr/bin/mpd --no-daemon
 ```

-There are several info listed here but please notice the `Loaded` and `Active` ones.
+There is several info listed here but please notice the `Loaded` and `Active` ones.
-* Loaded: the loaded status above is `enabled` that means it will autostart if there is a reboot.
+* Loaded: the loaded status above is `enabled` that means it will auto start if there is a reboot.
 If it is `disable`, it will not autostart at the next reboot.
 * Active: `active` means it is running.
 Otherwises (inactive/ failed...), you have to look further into it.

 ### 2. Enable and disable a service